Fairfax County, Virginia: Primary education

 The county is served by the Fairfax County Public Schools system, to which the county government allocates 52.2% of its budget.
 Including state and federal government contributions, along with citizen and corporate contributions, this brings the 2023 budget for the school system to $3.5 billion.
 The school system has estimated that, based on the 2023 fiscal year budget, the county would spend $18,772 on each student.

 The Fairfax County Public School system contains the Thomas Jefferson High School for Science and Technology, a Virginia Governor's School.
 TJHSST consistently ranks at or near the top of all U.S. high schools due to the extraordinary number of National Merit semifinalists and finalists, its students' high average SAT scores, and the number of students who annually perform nationally recognized research in the sciences and engineering.
-A Governor's School, TJHSST draws students from five counties Fairfax County and other Northern Virginia counties, cities, and towns.
+A Governor's School, TJHSST draws students from Fairfax County along with other Northern Virginia counties, cities, and towns.

 Catholic elementary and middle schools in the county fall under the Roman Catholic Diocese of Arlington and include Paul VI Catholic High School, Fairfax County's diocese-run Catholic high school, and Oakcrest School, an all-girls Catholic school in Fairfax County, which is not run by the diocese.

 Colleges and universities

 George Mason University is just outside the city of Fairfax, near the geographic center of Fairfax County.
 Northern Virginia Community College (NVCC) serves Fairfax County with campuses in Annandale and Springfield and a center in Reston that is a satellite branch of the Loudoun campus.
 The NVCC Alexandria campus borders Fairfax County.
 The Central Intelligence Agency University and its Sherman Kent School for Intelligence Analysis are both located in Fairfax County, specifically in Chantilly and Reston respectively.
 George Mason University faculty have twice won the Nobel Prize in Economics.
 George Mason University economics professors James M. Buchanan and Vernon L. Smith won it in 1986 and 2002, respectively.

 The University of Fairfax, a for-profit proprietary college and alleged diploma mill was once headquartered in Vienna, Virginia.
 Virginia Commonwealth University's School of Medicine recently constructed a medical campus wing at Inova Fairfax Hospital in order to allow third- and fourth-year medical students to study at other state-of-the-art facilities in Northern Virginia.